Why is Flex menstrual Disc leaking when you use the bathroom

 Does that mean it’s in wrong?
 Did I push it back far enough?
 It hasn’t leaked at all until now… what’s going on?!

 These are all questions we get pretty often—so if you’re wondering the same thing, have no fear!
-Seeing blood in the toilet when you’re using Flex Disc is 100% normal (and even a nice benefit of the disc, we might add).
+Seeing blood in the toilet when you’re using Flex Disc is 100% normal (and even a nice benefit of menstrual discs, we might add).

-Here’s what’s going on when you use the bathroom while wearing a menstrual disc.
+Here’s what’s going on when you use the bathroom while wearing reusable or disposable menstrual discs.
 Spoiler alert: It doesn’t mean your disc is actually leaking

-Flex Disc leaks when I pee… What’s going on?
+Why is my Flex Disc leaking when I pee… What’s going on?

 Sooo, why exactly does this happen?
 We gotchu.
 Let’s first revisit that set of muscles known as your pelvic floor.
 As explained in another recent Fornix blog post, “you can thank your pelvic floor for everything from bathroom breaks to sexual pleasure, childbirth, and your ability to stay upright when walking around.”

 Translation?
 When you squeeze up with your pelvic floor, as you would when doing a kegel, your vagina narrows and “tightens” and your pelvic floor moves upwards and inwards.
-When you bear down on your pelvic floor, as you would when trying to poop, your cervix lowers, shortening your vaginal canal, and your pelvic floor muscles move downwards and outwards.
+When you bear down on your pelvic floor, as you would when trying to poop, your cervix lowers, shortening your vaginal canal, and your pelvic floor muscles contract, moving downwards and outwards

-Believe it or not, this is actually a feature we really love about using a menstrual disc!
+Believe it or not, this is actually a feature we really love about using menstrual discs!
 (More on that in a moment.)

-To get your disc back into place after you’re done on the toilet, just use a clean finger and push it all the way back into the vaginal fornix, tucking the front rim up behind your pubic bone.
+To get your disc back into place after you’re done on the toilet, just use a clean finger (middle or index finger work best) and push it all the way back into the vaginal fornix, tucking the front of the disc’s rim up behind your pubic bone.
 Alternatively, pull your disc back into place by doing a kegel (#handsfree).

 How to hack your heavy flow days with Flex Disc: Mid-wear emptying

-Did you know that there’s a trick to making your Flex Disc last the full 12 hours even on your heaviest flow days?
+Did you know that there’s a trick to be able to wear your Flex Disc for the full 12-hour recommended wear, even on your heaviest flow days?
 It’s all about mastering the disc’s mid-wear emptying feature, which only requires a little familiarity with your pelvic floor.

 Here’s how to do it: